 - Memory Foam is a conforming foam that sinks in and settles at a point that keeps you from being too high or too low.
 It comes in a variety of feel and firmness options.
 Memory Foam pillows can also be either cluster foam (shredded), or solid sculpted foam (which comes in a variety of shapes and sizes).

 - Latex pillows are most popular with people that enjoy feeling a little spring back from their pillow.
 Latex conforms similarly to memory foam but gives a little push back.
-We like to say it’s the most noticeable support because it is always there pushing back up at you.
+We like to say it’s the most outstanding support because it is always there pushing back up at you.

 - Down comes from under the firm outer feathers of a bird, typically geese, and has very fine almost un-noticeable quills.
 What is sometimes marketed as “down” is instead the rougher exterior feathers.
 Down pillows have a soft and luxurious feel that offers support while cradling the head.

-When someone is considering a pillow a common question we get is “how long should a pillow last?”.
+When someone is considering a pillow, a common question we get is “how long should a pillow last?”.
 A pillow’s lifespan will largely depend on the quality of the materials used in its construction.
 Some pillows will start to lose their support in less than a year, while others will last five or more years.
-If you are waking up with neck pain and have not changed other things in your lifestyle it might be time for a new pillow.
+If you are waking up with neck pain and have not changed other things in your lifestyle, it might be time for a new pillow.
 To test if your pillow is still supportive you can squeeze it to almost flat and see if it rebounds like it did after you first got it.
-If your pillow stays flattened out or clumped up instead of puffing back to its original shape it’s not going to be able to support head and neck.
+If your pillow stays flattened out or clumped up instead of puffing back to its original shape, it’s not going to be able to support head and neck.

-Once you find the perfect pillow here are some tips to help break it in and adjust to something new in your sleep system.
+Once you find the perfect pillow, here are some tips to help break it in and adjust to something new in your sleep system.

 - Take the pillow and roll it up like a sleeping bag 2-3 times a night